realplay outputWhen you use realplay, sometimes you would like

 Just do a make in the directory, should be alright.

-There will be the file libreplay.so
+There will be the file libreplay.so which contains

 everything usefull.